 Technology is shifting the disability landscape.
-Advancements in prosthetics, wheelchairs, wearable tech and bionics are changing the lives of disabled people, but this is just at the beginning of the story.
-The summit aims to nurture and encourage the huge potential for science, engineering, computing, robotics, sport and art to come together, to share knowledge and push the boundaries of design.
+Advances in prosthetics, wheelchairs, wearable tech and bionics are changing the lives of disabled people and the potential is huge.
+The summit aimed to nurture and encourage those working at the forefront of engineering, computing, robotics, sport and art to come together, share knowledge and push the boundaries of design.

-The summit will include keynote speeches, workshops and panel discussions:
+The summit included keynote speeches, workshops and panel discussions:

 - The latest technologies and research